rydercodes/Counting-People/README.md

 project = rf.workspace("ca-foscari-university-of-venice").project("countpeople")
 dataset = project.version(14).download("yolov5")
 ```
-By applying the following code we consider human detection in such a way that the number of epochs, number of batches and image size.
+To detect humans, use the following code, which considers the number of epochs, number of batches, and image size.
 ```ruby
 !python train.py --img 416 --batch 16 --epochs 25 --data {'/content/drive/MyDrive/AI_Project/CountPeople-14'}/data.yaml --weights yolov5s.pt --cache
 ```
-to consider the objects as human we set **--conf** to **0.7** to say if the probability was more than 70% it should be human.
+To classify objects as humans, set the **--conf** parameter to **0.7**, indicating that if the probability is higher than 70%, it should be classified as a human.
 ```ruby
 !python /content/drive/MyDrive/AI_Project/yolov5/detect.py --weights /content/drive/MyDrive/AI_Project/yolov5/runs/train/exp/weights/best.pt --img 416 --conf 0.7 --source {'/content/drive/MyDrive/Pellilo/Main/CountPeople-14'}/test/images
 ```
-To read all the images from the directory we can use
+To read all the images from the directory, you can use the following code snippet
 ```ruby
 import cv2 as cv
 import glob